data-forge/data-forge-js/README.md

 	<script src="bower_components/data-forge/data-forge.js"></script>

-You can now access the global `dataForge` variable.
+You can now use data-forge through the global `dataForge` variable.

 ### Data-Forge plugins under the browser